qemacs/qemacs/qe-manual.md

 ### `void qe_strtolower(char *buf, int size, const char *str);`

-Convert a string to lowercase using `qe_tolower` for each byte.
+Convert an ASCII string to lowercase using `qe_tolower7` for each byte.

-* argument `buf` a valid pointer to a destination array.
+* argument `buf` a valid pointer to a destination char array.

 * argument `size` the length of the destination array in bytes,